HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 ## Overview

-APsystems ECU Reader is a custom Home Assistant integration for communicating with APsystems ECU hubs.
+APsystems ECU Reader is a custom Home Assistant integration project for communicating with APsystems ECU hubs.
 It is an extended and improved version of ksheumaker's "homeassistant-apsystems_ecur" integration.
 Key features include:
 - Robust data integrity checks
 - Enhanced communication control with the ECU